GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 - Debug annotations: Associate string with name or opaque pointer to your own data with every allocation.
 - JSON dump: Obtain a string in JSON format with detailed map of internal state, including list of allocations and gaps between them.
 - Convert this JSON dump into a picture to visualize your memory.
 See [tools/VmaDumpVis](tools/VmaDumpVis/README.md).
 - Debugging incorrect memory usage: Enable initialization of all allocated memory with a bit pattern to detect usage of uninitialized or freed memory.
-Enable validation of a magic number before and after every allocation to detect out-of-bounds memory corruption.
+Enable validation of a magic number after every allocation to detect out-of-bounds memory corruption.
 - Support for interoperability with OpenGL.
 - Virtual allocator: Interface for using core allocation algorithm to allocate any custom data, e.g. pieces of one large buffer.